C2SP/C2SP/.github/README.md

   ancillary files such as test vectors and non-production reference implementations.

-A [small team of stewards] maintain the overall project, enforce the [C2SP Code of Conduct], assign [new specifications] to proposed maintainers, and may replace lapsed maintainers, but they have no authority over individual specs.
+A [small team of stewards] maintains the overall project, enforces the [C2SP Code of Conduct], assigns [new specifications] to proposed maintainers, and may intervene in case of maintainer conflict or to replace lapsed maintainers, but they are otherwise not involved in the development of individual specs (in their steward capacity).

 Versions are tracked as git tags of the form `<spec-name>/vX.Y.Z` like `age/v1.2.3`.